VikasMeshram2708/Slambook-2.0-deploy/README.md

 ### Why This Project is Best

-* Because it follows best practices using TypeScript which is a facilitate us with the type safety, and the best naming convention , Camel Casing on file names.
+* Because it follows best practices using TypeScript which is a facilitate us with the type safety, and the best naming convention , Camel Casing on each files.

-* 0Auth, Testing of Components, Top linting rules, Docker for containerization.
+* Testing of Components, Top linting rules, Docker for containerization.

 * Using form React Hook Form library for form validations.

+### Finished

+* Website layout

+* Authentication

+* Form Validations

+* Important Pages like (contact us, about us, etc).

+### Pending

+* Conditional Rendering for Logout Button.

+* Persoanl Slams API integration on client's page.

+* CRUD OPERATIONS on Slams(user created).